AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-code-quality-rules.md

 * **Severity**: Minor
 * **Since**: Version 2023.1.0

 For custom indexes, both `includedPaths` and `queryPaths` should be configured with identical values.
 If one is specified, the other must match it.
-However, an exception exists for custom indexes of type `damAssetLucene`, where only `includedPaths` should be provided.
+However, there’s a special case for indexes of `damAssetLucene`, including its custom versions.
+For these, you should only provide `includedPaths`.

 ### Index node specifying nodeScopeIndex on generic node type should also specify includedPaths and queryPaths {#oakpal-full-text-on-generic-node-type}